-Please read through this short list of guidelines to help make your visit as pleasant as possible.
+Please read through this list of guidelines to help make your visit as pleasant as possible.

 Diversity and Tolerance

-If seeing a particular type of scene makes you uncomfortable, or if there is someone at an event whom you have personal issues with (such as exes or about to be exes), then it is up to you to remove yourself from the situation.
-Relationship or interpersonal drama is also not tolerated.
+If seeing a particular activity makes you uncomfortable, or if there is someone at an event with whom you have unresolved conflict, it is up to you remove yourself from the situation.
+Public interpersonal conflict has no place at the Center.